 Flat rack container

 Flat rack containers only have sides on the short ends of the container.
-They are used for heavy loads and cargo that need loading from the top or sides, such as pipes, machinery, or even buses.
+They are used for heavier and bulkier cargo that needs loading from the top or sides.
+Such cargo may include pipes, machinery, or even buses.

 Flat rack container sizes and dimensions